Ginger-Headed/detectflow-main/GETTING_STARTED.md

 To get started:
 1. Ensure your Kafka instance has:
-    - Topics with log source events you want to match with detection rules (source topics for DetectFlow)
+    - Topics with log source events you want to match with detection rules (source topics for Prime Detect)
-    - Topics for tagged events that are consumed by a SIEM/EDR/Data Lake (destination topics for DetectFlow)
+    - Topics for tagged events that are consumed by a SIEM/EDR/Data Lake (destination topics for Prime Detect)
 2. Create repositories with detection rules in Sigma format:
     - Local repositories
     - Cloud repositories that are synchronized with the SOC Prime Platform (optional, API key required)